ufz/ogs/web/content/docs/devguide/documentation/jupyter-docs/index.md

 ### Create a new notebook

 Create a new notebook file in `Tests/Data` (if it should appear in the benchmark gallery) or in `web/content/docs` (e.g. for tutorials).
-Create it as a regular Markdown-file with Python code blocks.
+Create it as a regular Python-file with Python code blocks and Markdown blocks for text.
 The notebook execution and conversion is done via [Jupytext](https://jupytext.readthedocs.io/en/latest).
 See examples:

+- [SimpleMechanics.py](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/Tests/Data/Mechanics/Linear/SimpleMechanics.py) (notebooks written as regular `.py` files are preferred but Markdown-based or `.ipynb` files notebooks are also possible)
 - [Linear_Disc_with_hole.md](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/Tests/Data/Mechanics/Linear/DiscWithHole/Linear_Disc_with_hole.md) (Jupytext-based benchmark notebook in Markdown)
 - [notebook-bhe_meshing.md](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/web/content/docs/tutorials/bhe_meshing/notebook-bhe_meshing.md) (Jupytext-based tutorial notebook in Markdown)
-- [SimpleMechanics.ipynb](https://gitlab.opengeosys.org/ogs/ogs/-/blob/master/Tests/Data/Mechanics/Linear/SimpleMechanics.ipynb) (regular `.ipynb`-notebook are also possible but Markdown-based notebooks are preferred)

 ### Add web meta information